 The BSSR-CC alternates between closed and open meetings each month.
 In Open BSSR-CC sessions, the public, including representatives of professional organizations, are welcome to attend, and the content of meetings is restricted to those topics appropriate for public awareness or discussion.
 Information about the time and location of the Open BSSR-CC meetings will be posted on the OBSSR events webpage.

 In closed BSSR-CC sessions, only NIH staff are present; this includes federal employees, fellows, interns, and contractors.
 BSSR-CC closed sessions provide time for NIH staff to discuss internal government issues, policy development and explore potential areas to target upcoming funding opportunities.
 When information becomes available to share publicly, it will be provided in the open sessions.

-To inquire about invitations to closed sessions, please reach out to the executive secretary for an invitation or to add someone to the list as a regular member.
+To inquire about invitations to closed sessions, please reach out to the executive secretary, Kathryn Morris, for an invitation or to add someone to the list as a regular member.

 Join Our Mailing Lists

 Subscribe to receive the latest OBSSR events and news.
 Subscribe to the BSSR Interest Listserv to receive information specific to the BSSR-CC.